CaptainRedCodes/XenAi/README.md

-# XenAI - AI-Powered Collaborative Code Editor
+# Xen.ai - AI-Powered Collaborative Code Editor

-XenAI is a modern, collaborative code editor platform that combines the power of artificial intelligence with real-time collaboration features.
+Xen.ai is a modern, collaborative code editor platform that combines the power of artificial intelligence with real-time collaboration features.
 Built with Next.js and Firebase, it provides developers with an intuitive workspace for coding, pair programming, and project management.

 ## Features